rootoor-dev/installing-gtk4-successfully/README.md

+# What is gtk+ or gtk4 ?

+GTK (GIMP Toolkit) is a library for creating graphical user interfaces (GUIs).
+It provides a set of tools and widgets that developers can use to build interactive and visually appealing applications.
+GTK is widely used in the open-source software community and is the primary toolkit for the GNOME desktop environment.
+Here are some key aspects of GTK:

+1. **Cross-Platform:**
+   - GTK is designed to be cross-platform, allowing developers to write applications that run on different operating systems, including Linux, macOS, and Windows.

+2. **Widgets:**
+   - GTK provides a wide range of user interface elements, known as widgets.
+These include buttons, text fields, labels, menus, trees, and many more.
+Developers can use these widgets to create the visual components of their applications.

+3. **Event-Driven Programming:**
+   - GTK follows an event-driven programming model.
+Developers define callbacks or handlers for specific events (such as button clicks or key presses), and GTK calls these functions when the corresponding events occur.

+4. **Layout Managers:**
+   - GTK includes layout managers that help developers organize and position widgets within a window.
+This allows for the creation of flexible and responsive user interfaces.

+5. **Theming:**
+   - GTK supports theming, allowing developers to customize the appearance of their applications.
+Themes control the colors, fonts, and overall look and feel of GTK-based applications.

+6. **Internationalization (i18n) and Accessibility:**
+   - GTK includes features for internationalization, making it easier to translate applications into different languages.
+It also supports accessibility features to ensure that applications are usable by people with disabilities.

+7. **Integration with Other Libraries:**
+   - GTK can be used in conjunction with other libraries and tools.
+For example, it works well with the GLib library, and applications often use the GObject type system for object-oriented programming.

+8. **Open Source and Community-Driven:**
+   - GTK is open source, and its development is community-driven.
+This means that developers from around the world contribute to its improvement, ensuring continuous updates and enhancements.

+Overall, GTK provides a powerful and flexible framework for building desktop applications with rich graphical user interfaces, making it a popular choice for software developers working in the Linux and open-source ecosystems.

 # Installing gtk4 or gtk+ successfully in 2024 !
 How to install successfuly `gtk4` on Linux ?
 # How to install packages or librairy for Linux from command line ?